Hemel Hempstead

-Hemel Hempstead (/ˌhɛməl ˈhɛmpstᵻd/) is a town in the Dacorum district in Hertfordshire, England.
+Hemel Hempstead (/ˌhɛməl ˈhɛmpstᵻd/) is a town in the Dacorum district of Hertfordshire, England.
 It is located 24 mi north-west of London; nearby towns and cities include Watford, St Albans and Berkhamsted.
 The population at the 2021 census was 95,961.

 Hemel Hempstead has existed since at least the 8th century and was granted its town charter by Henry VIII in 1539.
-It has expanded and developed in recent decades after being designated as a new town after the end of the Second World War.
+It has expanded and developed in recent decades after being designated as a New Town after the end of the Second World War.

 History

-Origin of the name
+Toponymy

 The settlement was called Henamsted or Hean-Hempsted in Anglo-Saxon times and Hemel-Amstede by the time of William the Conqueror.
-The name is referred to in the Domesday Book as Hamelamestede, but in later centuries it became Hamelhamsted, and, possibly, Hemlamstede.
+The name is referred to in the Domesday Book as Hamelamestede, but, in later centuries, it became Hamelhamsted and possibly Hemlamstede.
 In Old English, -stead or -stede simply meant "place" (reflected in German Stadt and Dutch stede or stad, meaning "city" or "town"), such as the site of a building or pasture, as in clearing in the woods.
 This suffix is used in the names of other English places, such as Hamstead and Berkhamsted.

 One theory suggests that a previous name for the settlement became corrupted to something similar to Hempstead, and that Hemel originated as a way of specifying Hemel Hempstead, as opposed to nearby Berkhamsted.
-Hemel is reflected in the German Himmel and Dutch Hemel, both of which mean 'heaven' or 'sky', so it could be that Hemel Hempstead was in a less-forested area open to the sky, while Berkhamsted (which could mean 'birch', reflected in the Dutch berk) was in a forest of birch trees.
-This is however speculation and unsupported by place name dictionaries.
+Hemel is reflected in the Dutch Hemel and German Himmel, both of which mean 'heaven' or 'sky'; it could be that Hemel Hempstead was in a less-forested area open to the sky, while Berkhamsted (which could mean 'birch', reflected in the Dutch berk) was in a forest of birch trees.
+However, this is speculation and unsupported by place name dictionaries.

 Another suggestion is that Hemel came from Haemele, the name of the district in the 8th century, and was most likely either the name of the landowner or meant "broken country".

 Emigrants from Hemel Hempstead, led by John Carman, settled in the American colonies in the early 17th century and founded the town of Hempstead, New York in 1644.